Sea Legs - The Crossroads

 The girl who was training me during the daytime, she was very charismatic, and a lot of people loved her.

+She had a lot of regulars that came in just for her.
 So I was just like, I felt like I had like this huge role to fill, you know.

-Rachel knew if she was going to win over the crowd, she was going to have to put in some extra time before her shift when the club was dead.
+Rachel knew if she was going to win over the crowd, she was going to have to put in some extra time before her shift when the club was dead

-I came in and I was setting up the bar and I was practicing making drinks so that I could get faster at it.
+i came in and i was setting up the bar and i was practicing making drinks so that i could get faster at it

-And I went to go grab a bottle and then I noticed that the Hennessy bottle was out of place.
+and i went to go grab a bottle and then i noticed that the hennessy bottle was out of place

 It was just like slightly scooched towards the edge.

-And I noticed that because I'm one of those people where I'm like, it needs to be in like a perfect little place, like it needs to look neat.
+And I noticed that because I'm one of those people where I'm like, it needs to be in like a perfect little place, like needs to look neat.

 And so I went and I pushed it back and then I got down off the ladder and then I started cleaning the bar and cutting fruit and just doing downtime stuff that you do as a bartender at the bar.